 • Excavators should plan the excavation or demolition to avoid or minimize interference with underground utility facilities within the tolerance zone.

-• Working within the tolerance zone requires an excavator to utilize precautions that include, but are not limited to, hand or vacuum excavation methods to the depth of the proposed excavation, and visually inspecting the excavation while in progress until clear of the existing marked facility.
+• Working within the tolerance zone requires an excavator to utilize precautions that include, but are not limited to, hand or vacuum excavation methods to the depth of the proposed excavation, and visually inspecting the excavation activities while in progress until clear of the existing marked facility.

-Private Facilities
+Private facilities

-JULIE member companies only mark the underground utility facilities they operate and/or maintain.
+JULIE member companies only mark the underground utility facilities they own, operate and/or maintain.
 They do not mark private underground lines which are lines installed beyond the JULIE member company’s ownership.
 These lines are considered customer-owned or private lines.

 Examples of private lines may include but are not limited to: